Kaihuang Code: Privileges

 The Kaihuang code offered certain privileges to criminal offenders who were members of the nobility and bureaucracy.
 Offenders falling within the scope of the Eight Deliberations or government officials of the seventh rank (七品) and above could have their sentences reduced except in the case of a crime classified as one of the Ten Abominations.
 Officials of the eighth rank (八品) and above were absolved of their crime on payment of a suitable sum of money to the Imperial treasury.

 Evaluation and assessment

 Even though the Sui dynasty lasted only 37 years, the reformation of its legal institutions accomplished major results.
-The Kaihuang Code is regarded by historians as an example of "good law" and the origin of Han Chinese law.
+The Kaihuang Code is regarded by historians as an paradigm of "good law" and the origin of Han Chinese law.
 Every legal institution of the Tang dynasty was a direct successor to those of the Sui dynasty with the Kaihuang Code a blueprint for its laws.
 Later, the Song, Ming and Qing dynasties all continued to use the code, making it a fundamental part of the development of the Chinese legal system.
 The Kaihuang Code also influenced the foundation and development of the legal systems of other South East Asian countries including Japan, Korea and Vietnam.